 D'oh!
 Why didn't I think of that?!
-So I prayed and bam! a random memory surfaced.
+So I prayed and bam! a 'random' memory surfaced.
 Pick a point in the distance and run to it.
 So I did.
-I did it again and again and I finished a race and ran farther than I had ever run before.
+Lather, rinse, repeat and soon I found myself choosing the finish line as my point in the distance.
 I also started forming a philosophy that has begun to shape my life.
 Your perspective defines your quality of life.

 The moral of the story?
 Don't eat liverwurst sandwiches ;)